 Oceanside Restaurant – The Hip Beach Side Oasis

-With an open and very luxurious look and design facing the sea, the Oceanside Restaurant is a great place to unwind after a full day walking around the town.
+Starring an open and very luxurious look and design facing the sea, the Oceanside Restaurant is a great place to unwind after a full day walking around the town.
 It definitely adds to part of your general relaxation experience in Hua Hin.

 The Tea House – Heaven for Tea Lovers

 Just what its name would suggest, the super cool and French-inspired Tea House is perfect for tea lovers.
 It is visually stunning and a treat to the senses.
-You should definitely add to your list of things to do in Hua Hin!
+You should definitely add to your Hua Hin travel guide!

-1d+ Day Artist – The Artistic Playground
+1d+ Day Artist – An Artistic Playground

-Neem Trees Thai Bistro – The Thai Backyard
+Neem Trees Thai Bistro – Thai Backyard

-1. The Night Markets
+1. Night Markets

 The Sam Phan Nam Floating Market is also pretty impressive.
-While conceptually similar to the regular night market, the entire thing stands on piers, and the different floating shops are connected by wooden walkways.
-It’s really one of a kind!
+While conceptually similar to the regular night market, the entire thing stands on piers, and the floating shops are connected by wooden walkways.
+It’s one of a kind!